 Lent isn’t about performance but about presence- God care about our heart posture and about being intentional in our relationship with Him.
 Even small moments here and there honor God when it’s done with a sincere heart.

-Additionally, having the Kindle app on my phone so I can read the next chapter of the Bible in whatevver spare moments I have throughout the day significantly helps me as well.
-If you do not have a Kindle, you can acheive the same with the YouVersion Bible app for free.
+Additionally, having the Kindle app on my phone so I can read the next chapter of the Bible in whatever spare moments I have throughout the day significantly helps me as well.
+If you do not have a Kindle, you can achieve the same with the YouVersion Bible app for free.
 Additionally, there’s Through The Word, a free app as well to listen to an audio guide of the Bible.
 You should check it out.

 Closing